 - Has family members with diabetes

-- You have had certain types of surgery in your stomach
+- You have had certain types of surgery on your stomach.

 - Has prediabetes

-Although having prediabetes increases your risk of diabetes, it does not mean that you will definitely develop type 2 diabetes.
-Changes in diet and lifestyle can delay or prevent the progression of prediabetes to type 2 diabetes.
+Although having prediabetes increases your risk of diabetes, it does not mean that you will develop type 2 diabetes.
+Changes in diet and lifestyle can delay or prevent the progression of prediabetes from type 2 diabetes.

 If your doctor diagnoses you with prediabetes, you are likely to talk about changes in your lifestyle, such as following a healthy diet and managing your weight.